2026 MEETING CYCLES

-2025 meetings will follow the same meeting schedule/cycle as they did in 2024.
-Upcoming meeting notices, special meetings, cancellations, reschedules, or virtual instructions are listed below.
+To see upcoming meeting notices listed, special meetings, cancellations, reschedules, or virtual instructions, click here.
 For a calendar view, click here.
-To see public comment guidelines, check the Rules of Public Comment Participation.
+To see public comment guidelines, check the Rules of Public Comment Participation

 • The Ambulance Department meets the first Sunday of each month – 7:00 P.M. at Powell Township Fire Hall